-&lt;sup>11 Before he could continue, a subject had to close the box by right-clicking, which could be done from anywhere.
+15 Instead of the rollover option CJ used, CGCB used a "click" option, in which subjects could open a box by moving the cursor into it and left-clicking the mouse.
+Before he could continue, a subject had to close the box by right-clicking, which could be done from anywhere in the display.

 In addition to a baseline treatment that paired subjects to play the 18 games with other subjects, CGCB conducted a trained subjects treatment, identical to the baseline except that each subject was trained and rewarded for identifying equilibrium decisions.
-This treatment confirms that subjects trained and motivated to find equilibrium guesses could do so; and provides data on Equilibrium search behavior that are helpful in evaluating the model of cognition and search.
+This treatment confirms that subjects trained and motivated to find equilibrium guesses could do so; and provides data on Equilibrium search behavior that are helpful in evaluating CGCB's model of cognition and search.

 CGCB's games have unique equilibria that are easily identified by direct checking, bestresponse dynamics (which always converges in their games), or (in most of their games) iterated pure-strategy dominance.
-Yet, as in previous studies of initial responses to matrix games, CGCB found systematic patterns of deviation from equilibrium, with high equilibrium compliance in games solvable by one or two rounds of iterated dominance but much lower compliance in games solvable by three rounds or the circular logic of equilibrium without dominance (CGCB, Table II).
-These patterns are not well explained by noisy generalizations of equilibrium such as McKelvey and Palfrey's (1995) quantal response equilibrium.
-CGCB explained them via a structural nonequilibrium model of initial responses in the spirit of SW's, Nagel's, and HCW's models, in which each subject's decisions are determined by one of a small set of decision rules or types, which determines his decisions, with error, in each game.
-The types are general principles of strategic decision-making, selected for behavioral plausibility and theoretical interest.
+Yet, as in previous studies of initial responses to matrix games, CGCB found systematic patterns of deviation from equilibrium, with high equilibrium compliance in games solvable by one or two rounds of iterated dominance but much lower compliance in games solvable by three rounds or the circular logic of equilibrium without dominance [CGCB, Table II].
+These patterns are not well explained by noisy generalizations of equilibrium such as QRE.
+CGCB explained them via a structural non-equilibrium model of initial responses in the spirit of SW's, Nagel's, and HCW's models, in which each subject's decisions are determined, in all games, by one of a small set of types, which determines his decisions, with error, in each game.
+The possible types were restricted to general principles of decision-making, so that the theory's predictions would be potentially as portable to new games as equilibrium predictions.

-The leading types in CGCB's analysis include L1 (for Level 1, first named by SW), called Naive in CGCB and L1 here from now on, which best responds to a uniform random L0 "anchoring type"; L2, which best responds to L1; Equilibrium, which makes its equilibrium decision; D1 (Dominance 1), which does one round of deletion of dominated decisions and then best responds to a uniform prior over the other's remaining decisions; D2, which does two rounds of iterated deletion and then best responds to a uniform prior over the other's remaining decisions; and Sophisticated, which best responds to the probabilities of other's decisions, as estimated from subjects' observed frequencies, included to test whether subjects have prior understanding of others' decisions that transcends simple rules.
-Because CGCB gave first priority to separating strategic from nonstrategic types, L1's decisions were perfectly confounded with those of a maximax type CGCB called Optimistic.
+The leading types in CGCB's analysis include L1 (for Level 1, as named by SW), called Naive in CGCB and L1 here from now on, which best responds to a uniform random L0 "anchoring type"; L2, which best responds to L1; Equilibrium, which makes its equilibrium decision; D1 (Dominance 1), which does one round of deletion of dominated decisions and then best responds to a uniform prior over the other's remaining decisions; D2, which does two rounds of iterated deletion and then best responds to a uniform prior over the other's remaining decisions; and Sophisticated, which best responds to the probabilities of other's decisions, as estimated from subjects' observed frequencies, included to test whether subjects have prior understanding of others' decisions that transcends simple rules.16 Because CGCB gave first priority to separating strategic from nonstrategic types, L1's decisions were perfectly confounded with those of a maximax type CGCB called Optimistic.
 CGCB's econometric analysis of decisions alone estimated high frequencies of L1, L2, and D1.
 Because those types mimic equilibrium in simple games but deviate systematically in more complex games, this estimated type distribution allows the model to explain the aggregate relationship between complexity and equilibrium compliance.